-- The cooling and heating of the cabin, the removal of snow and ice, the deicing of the aircraft; - c) The rearrangement of the cabin with suitable cabin equipment, the storage of the equipment. - 2.2.1.5 Category 5 Aircraft maintenance.
-Comprising: - a) Routine services performed before flight; - b) Non-routine services requested by the airport user; - c) The provision and administration of spare parts and suitable equipment; - d) The request for or reservation of a suitable parking and/or hangar space. - 2.2.1.6 Category 6 Flight operations and crew administration.
+- 2.2.1.6 Category 6 Flight operations and crew administration.
 Comprising: - a) Preparation of the flight at the departure airport or at any other point; - b) In-flight assistance, including re-dispatching if needed; - c) Post-flight activities; - d) Crew administration. - 2.2.1.7 Category 7 Surface transport.
-Comprising: - a) The organisation and execution of crew, passenger, baggage, freight and - b) Any special transport requested by the airport user. - 2.2.1.8 Category 8 Catering services.
-Comprising: - a) Liaison with suppliers and administrative management; - b) Storage of food and beverages and of the equipment needed for the preparation of food and beverages; - c) Cleaning of the equipment; - d) Preparation and delivery of equipment as well as of bar and food. - 2.2.1.9 Category 9 Baggage handling.
+Comprising: - a) The organisation and execution of crew, passenger, baggage, freight, and mail transport between different terminals of the same airport, but excluding the same transport between the aircraft and any other point within the perimeter of the same airport; - b) Any special transport requested by the airport user. - 2.2.1.8 Category 8 Catering services.
+Comprising: - a) Liaison with suppliers and administrative management; - b) Storage of food and beverages and the equipment needed for the preparation of food and beverages; - c) Cleaning of the equipment; - d) Preparation and delivery of equipment as well as of bar and food. - 2.2.1.9 Category 9 Baggage handling.